Kabuki actor patterns and Kabuki crests

 Various Yakusha Patterns

 Yakusha patterns were invented by kabuki actors in the Edo period to promote their respective troupes.
-The yakusha crest is a unique and chic form that combines and develops several types of patterns.
+Combining and developing several types of patterns, yakusha crests are unique and stylishly shaped.
 These yakusha patterns are the ultimate in sophistication, connecting kabuki actors with the audience.

 Shikanjima

-This pattern was popularized by the kabuki actor Nakamura Shikan I (Nakamura Utaemon III).
+Popularized by kabuki actor Nakamura Shikan I (Nakamura Utaemon III).

 Four stripes with ringspatternThe pattern is a combination of "four rings" and "shikan" (a play on the word "shikan").

-It is still used today for yukata (light cotton kimono) and hand towel patterns.
+It is still used today for yukata (light cotton kimono) and hand towels.

 YOKIKOTOKIKU

-It was used for Onoe Kikugoro's Kabuki costumes.
+This pattern was adopted for Onoe Kikugoro's Kabuki costumes.

 The picture of an axe reads "yoki," below which is "koto," and the round shape is the flower of "chrysanthemum.